BKHC/Membership-Sodexo/README.md

 # Membership-Sodexo
 This is our final year project!
+Install Yarn if you do not have yarn installed in your computer!!!
+Otherwise might not be able to run!

 ## Getting Started
 ### Prerequisites